KarchoudRiadh/XPosedSniffer/README.md

 - Intercept network requests made by the target application.
 - Log intercepted URLs into various formats (CSV, TXT, SQLite).
 - Modular architecture following Clean Architecture principles.
 - Supports dependency injection using Dagger Hilt.
+(In progress)

 ## Results in https://github.com/KarchoudRiadh/XPosedSniffer/tree/main/ExtractedFiles
 - In the results folder I put the extracted url files and apk of the module.